 How long a deal you should opt for depends on you and your personal circumstances, including how long you expect to stay in the property for and whether you'd like repayments to remain the same for a longer period of time.

 A variable mortgage rate is subject to change during your deal.
-This means your monthly repayments won't necessarily the stay the same - they may increase (or decrease) depending on interest rate fluctuations.
+This means your monthly repayments won't necessarily stay the same - they may increase (or decrease) depending on mortgage interest rate fluctuations.

 The main types of variable rates are discounted, tracker and standard variable rate (SVR).

-A low LTV ratio generally allows you access to better rates
+A low LTV ratio generally allows you access to better mortgage rates and deals

 You'll have borrowed less compared to a higher LTV ratio, meaning you'll pay less in interest overall